johncanlam/vpnauth/README.md

 vpnauth
 =======

-Vpnauth which devloped with Django provides a Web-based admin interface to manager your Openvpn account.
+Vpnauth which devloped with Django provides a Web-based admin interface to manager your Openvpn accounts.